 - Ethnicity: Natives of 10 Greek regions

-- Other relevant demographics: Cases were more likely to have hypertension, hypercholesterolemia, diabetes, be smokers, and physically inactive
+- Other relevant demographics: Cases were more likely to have HTN, hypercholesterolemia, diabetes, be smokers, and physically inactive

 - Location: Greece.

 - An inverse relationship was observed between dairy products consumption and odds of having acute coronary syndrome.
-One portion increase in weekly dairy products intake was associated with 12% lower likelihood of having acute coronary syndrome, after controlling for body mass index, smoking and dietary habits, physical activity level, educational status, as well as the presence of family history of coronary heart disease, hypertension, hypercholesterolemia, diabetes, and any special mediation used by the participants (P<0.001)
+One portion increase in weekly dairy products intake was associated with 12% lower likelihood of having acute coronary syndrome, after controlling for BMI, smoking and dietary habits, physical activity level, educational status, as well as the presence of family history of CHD, hypertension, hypercholesterolemia, diabetes, and any special mediation used by the participants (P<0.001)

 - Cut-off analysis showed that 7.4 portions per week are the optimal consumption that benefits people from having acute coronary syndrome.